evgenyneu/tarpan/README.md

 #### Example of `save_analysis`

 See the [example code](docs/examples/analyse/a01_simple) of using `analyse`.
-To run the example, download into the same directory and run
+To run the example, download eight_schools.py and eight_schools.stan files into the same directory and run

 ```
 python eight_schools.py